Are you traveling to the South of France and looking for the best things to do in the French Riviera with kids?

 The Oceanographic Museum of Monaco

-Built into the cliffs of the Rock of Monaco overlooking the sea, Dana recommends the Oceanographic Museum of Monaco as a must-see for families visiting the French Riviera with kids.
+Dana recommends the Oceanographic Museum of Monaco, built into the cliffs of the Rock of Monaco, as a must-see for families visiting the French Riviera with kids.
 A museum and aquarium all in one, the Oceanographic Museum has thousands of specimens on display and a variety of interesting exhibits.

 Discover the colorful coral reefs, impressive shark tank, and fascinating collection of marine skeletons.
 Your family won’t regret spending an afternoon discovering the marine world here.
 Not to mention, the museum is air conditioned so it’s as good a plan on a hot day as it is on a rainy day.
 Enjoy a meal at La Terrasse, a restaurant located on the roof of the 85m (279ft) museum and take in the stunning views of Monaco and the sea.